JB63134/bash_h/README.md

 📦 Package Lookup On Debian/Ubuntu/linux-Mint systems: uses dpkg to display the package name, version,  maintainer info, and package description.

-🛠️ Installation: Source .bash_h
+🛠️ Installation: Source .bash_ca

 🛠️ Usage Basic:

-     h without an argument uses history to lookup the last command ran. h <command> gives you info about a specific command.
+     ca without an argument uses history to lookup the last command ran. ca <command> gives you info about a specific command.
      Examples:
-     h grep
+     ca grep
-     h which
+     ca which
-     h awk
+     ca awk
-     h then
+     ca then
-     h 'sudo cp'  # output can get long, i might change this Analyze history references:
+     ca 'sudo cp'  # output can get long, i might change this Analyze history references:
-     h !42
+     ca !42

-💡 Tips Use h when a command behaves unexpectedly.
+💡 Tips Use ca when a command behaves unexpectedly.
 Use it to debug PATH issues or command conflicts.
 Use it when aliases or functions override global tools.
 Use it to audit your environment for security problems Or simply use it to explore Bash internals

 ------------------------------------------------------------------------------------------------------------------

-But thats all a bunch of crap, this is really an over ambitious help tool:
+📦 h — A Buggy (But Ambitious) Bash help tool

+h is very BASH specific, and Debian specific.
+Should work on Debian based distributions like Ubuntu, and Linux Mint.

+h as become a full fledged command resolution engine that provides help info from various sources.
+by using common flags such as --help -help -h -? help for builtins available available via help - 'help exit' For edge case keywords eithout help info a brief description is provided. and as a backup, checks if a man page or an info page exists and alerts the user.

 V1.0.0 was a small alias: alias h='eval "$(history -p \!\! | awk '\''{print $1}'\'')" --help'